ViaVia Kigali has opened its doors for you and we can’t wait to welcome you!

-We are preparing for you: 6 nicely decorated rooms, all with ensuite bathroom (hot water is provided by our solar panels), a cosy eating area, a welcoming reception, 3 (!) gardens to chill in..
+We have for you: 6 nicely decorated rooms, all with ensuite bathroom (hot water is provided by our solar panels), a cosy eating area, a welcoming reception and 3 (!) gardens to chill in..
 At first we’ll focus on bed and breakfast but very soon we’ll be serving drinks and appetizers and a short while later healthy and fun lunches and dinners.
 Keep an eye on the website and Facebook-page..

 ViaVia Kigali Bar will serve a wide range of drinks such as local and imported beers, wine, liquor, cocktails, juices, soft drinks, coffee and tea.
 We want to offer drinks to all budgets so this will include a local beer but also a cocktail.
 As we want to promote healthy food, juices and smoothies will have a prominent place on the menu.